 The mission of the Over-the-Rhine Chamber of Commerce is to represent our members by promoting economic vitality and fostering a socially and culturally diverse Over-the-Rhine Community.
 The OTR Chamber stays responsive to the needs of members and the community, and we accomplish our mission through the following ways:

 Marketing and Communications

 The Over-the-Rhine Chamber seeks to improve attitudes and perceptions about OTR, and increase visitation to the neighborhood.
-The Chamber has been responsible for creating signature events including the Annual Star Awards, Second Sunday on Main, the OTR 5k Summer Celebration, and The Malice Ball, bringing thousands of visitors and potential shoppers to the district.
+The Chamber has been responsible for creating signature events including the Annual Star Awards, Second Sunday on Main, the OTR 5k and Summer Celebration, and The Malice Ball, bringing thousands of visitors and potential shoppers to the district.
 In partnership with the merchant associations and other organizations, the OTR Chamber leads an annual holidays campaign with special events.
 Year-round, it convenes Over-the-Rhine merchant associations on a monthly basis to better connect and cross promote the business districts.

 Business Attraction and Retention